Getting started with the Mapbox Directions API

 Add the following code right after the start constant that you declared earlier:

-// create a function to make a directions request
+// create a function to make a directions request and update the destination

 async function getRoute(end) {